Mediemanden/Unity3D-ROS-RL/README.md

 The robot is then controlled by the RL package, and moves around according to the action sent to it.
 The terminal should react to the Unity project starting and print information about the reinforcement learning.

+# Using ROS# for other Unity projects

+ROS# is the Unity package used to create a communication with ROS.

+The package is imported in the Unity project of this repository, therefore it works right out of the box.

+To use this package in other Unity projects, use the assets store in Unity to download and import the package called  [**ROS# - ROS-Unity Communication Package**](https://assetstore.unity.com/packages/tools/physics/ros-ros-unity-communication-package-107085)